 1985 - The Grand Portage Band sues the State of Minnesota in federal court claiming the 1854 Treaty gives it the right to hunt and fish in the ceded territory free of State regulation.
 Up until this time, the State had applied its hunting and fishing laws in the ceded territory to Indians and non-Indians alike.
 The Fond du Lac and Bois Forte Bands subsequently join the lawsuit in order to consider a settlement.

 1989 - The Fond du Lac Band withdraws from the agreement after one year, but the other two Bands remain in the agreement, which continues successfully to date.
-Even though no longer in the agreement and no longer receiving an annual payment from the State, the Fond du Lac Band establishes harvest regulations for its own members.
-The Band and the State consult and cooperate successfully to date.
+Even though no longer in the agreement and no longer receiving an annual payment from the State, the Fond du Lac Band establishes harvest regulations for its own members and Fond du Lac Band members continue to exercise harvest rights under the Treaty in the 1854 ceded territory.
+As this is done, the Band and the State also consult and cooperate on matters related to the Band’s exercise of the Treaty right, which has continued successfully to date.

 1990 - The Mille Lacs Band sues the State claiming harvest rights in the 1837 Treaty ceded territory, which lies immediately to the south of the 1854 ceded territory.
 This case raises legal issues very similar to those in the 1854 Treaty case.
-The court divides the Mille Lacs case into two phases: Phase I will address whether the 1837 Treaty ceded territory harvest rights are valid; if the answer is yes, Phase II will address the scope of those rights, that is, what the Band may actually allow its members to do.
+The court divides the Mille Lacs case into two phases: Phase I addresses whether the 1837 Treaty ceded territory harvest rights are valid; if the answer is yes, Phase II was to address the scope of those rights, that is, what the Band may actually allow its members to do.

 1994 - After a trial, the federal court rules in Phase I of the Mille Lacs case that the 1837 Treaty ceded territory harvest rights are valid.
 Phase II of the case begins.